 Acupuncture within physiotherapy

 A growing area of interest within the physiotherapy industry is medical acupuncture.
-Many physiotherapists are now training in acupuncture to form an integrated approach to pain management.
+Many physiotherapists are now trained in acupuncture to form an integrated approach to pain management.

-Acupuncture involves the insertion of fine, sterilised needles into certain points of the body.
-Part of traditional Chinese medicine (TCM), this practice dates back as far as 1000 years BC.
-It is based around the idea that blocked energy or 'qi', can cause illness.
-Chinese acupuncture aims to relieve these blockages and thus restore balance within the body.
+Acupuncture involves the insertion of very fine, sterilised needles into certain points of the body.
+Part of Traditional Chinese Medicine (TCM), acupuncture has been practised for many years.
+Chinese acupuncture is based on the idea that Qi (energy) when blocked can cause illness in the body.
+By using the needles, you are able to relieve these blockages, thus restoring balance within the body.

-Western medical acupuncture on the other hand is based on clinical research.
-It suggests the practice eases pain by stimulating the brain and spinal cord.
-Physiotherapists tend to incorporate medical acupuncture (rather than Chinese acupuncture) into their treatment plan to help manage pain for those with musculoskeletal issues.
+Medical acupuncture is a form of the traditional technique, which is based on clinical research.
+It is believed that the insertion of needles can ease pain by stimulating the brain and spinal cord.
+It is common for physiotherapists to incorporate medical acupuncture into their treatment plan to help those with musculoskeletal issues.

+Seeking private treatment can seem daunting, but there are plenty of resources available to help and guide you through the process.
 All physiotherapists need to be registered with the Health and Care Professions Council (HCPC) to practise.
-To gain approval from the HCPC, all physiotherapists need to complete an approved BSc degree or graduate diploma in physiotherapy.
+To gain approval from the HCPC, professionals must complete an approved BSc degree or graduate diploma in physiotherapy.